 All you need to have with you is your driver’s license and your form of payment.

 Where do the auction cars come from?

 Typically, the cars do not belong to auto auction itself.
 Auction cars come from a variety of sources, including: local car dealers, private sellers, police impounds, bank repos, trade-ins, tow auction cars, among others.
 These cars often arrive in large numbers, which is why they are sold for low prices.

 How much are the fees involved?
 Does it cost anything just to come look?

 While it varies by location, most auctions have free admission to the public.
-Typically, a buyer’s fee is charged in addition to the price of a car, along with any tax and title fees as required by the state of California.
+Typically, a buyer’s fee is charged in addition to the price of a car, along with any sales tax and title fees as required by the state of California.
 The buyer’s fee can vary based on the price of the car, but figure at least around another $200-300 in addition to the price of the car.

 Can I come early to view the cars before the auction starts?

 Yes, this is highly encouraged for you to do.
 Contact the location you plan to visit to verify what times they allow the public to inspect auction vehicles.
 It is important to take advantage of this opportunity to familiarize yourself with any vehicles that you plan to bid on.
 The lighting will be better and you will be able to look over the vehicle at your own pace.

 Do I have to attend the auto auction and bid to buy a car?